gradle/gradle/design-docs/managed-component-model.md

 - Allow for binaries and components.
 - Change core plugins to declare default implementations for `ComponentSpec` and `BinarySpec`.
 This will allow `@Managed` subtypes of each of these types.
-- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec` and `BinarySpec` type
-- Update user guide to show how to attach an internal view to the custom type

 ### Test cases